 Setting up your Shopify dropshipping store might seem like an easy task, but please put some time into it.
 A lot of people who start with dropshipping open up a Shopify store and start selling in a few hours.
 You can beat them by putting time and effort into your Shopify dropshipping store!

 1) Connect your domain name to Shopify

 Let’s start this checklist by making sure your domain is connected to Shopify.

-All you have to do to connect your domain to Shopify is going to Online Store (under Sales Channels) -> Domains
+All you have to do to connect your domain to Shopify is by going to Online Store (under Sales Channels) -> Domains

 After that, either press connect existing domain, transfer domain, or buy a new domain.

-- Connect existing domain = If you have already bought your domain on, for example, Namecheap, and you want to keep it there, then you can connect it to Shopify this way.
+- Connect existing domain = If you have already bought your domain on, for example, Namecheap, and you want to keep it there, you can connect it to Shopify this way.

 - Transfer domain = Same as above, but you can choose this if you want to transfer your domain to Shopify instead of keeping it on Namecheap.

-- Buy new domain = This speaks for itself, but if you don’t have a domain yet and you don’t want to buy it somewhere else, then you purchase it straight on Shopify.
+- Buy new domain = This speaks for itself, but if you don’t have a domain yet and you don’t want to buy it somewhere else, you purchase it straight on Shopify.